 Differences Between eLearning and Microlearning

 eLearning and microlearning are not completely against each other but are more different than similar.
 So, neither can take charge of the functions of the other completely.

 The differences between eLearning and microlearning are:

-- Purpose – Elearning is useful when you have to teach specific skills or impart in depth knowledge to on a subject to the learners.
-Microlearning is accessing information at the moment it is needed.
-The eLearning keywords are structured, formal and time bound while the microlearning keywords are on demand, just in time and context aware.
+- Purpose – eLearning course is useful when you have to teach specific skills or impart in-depth knowledge on a subject to the learners.
+It is accessing information at the moment it is needed.
+The eLearning keywords are structured, formal, and time-bound while the microlearning keywords are on-demand, just in time, and context-aware.

-- Design – The screen is larger in eLearning, the information is detailed and there is more space for complex graphics.
+- Design – The screen is larger in eLearning; there is detailed information and more space for complex graphics.
 There is more media and interactivity.
 While in microlearning, there are small screens and learners peeking at them while they are on the go.
 Modules are bite-sized and there is only one idea per screen.

 - Duration – There are longer and broader courses in eLearning and the recommended duration is 20-30 minutes maximum.
-In microlearning, the design is completed in bite sized modules and the recommended duration is 3-5 minutes maximum.
+In microlearning, we complete the design in bite-sized modules.
+The recommended duration is 3-5 minutes maximum.

-Microlearning is the process of delivering learning content in the form of small chunks.
+It is the process of delivering learning content in the form of small chunks.
 Short learning courses go a long way in engaging the learners effectively and facilitate better comprehension and retention of the material.
-Bite sized modules are very useful and can be developed quickly.
-Hence, microlearning is highly flexible as learning nuggets can aware reused and re-purposed.
+Bite-sized modules are very useful.
+We can develop them quickly.
+Hence, it is highly flexible as learning nuggets can aware reused and re-purposed.
 The enormous growth of the smartphones and rise of millennials in the workplace, make microlearning the perfect learning and development solution for any skilled workforce.

 Hence, with the flexibility to deliver personalized learning, everything stays relevant and targeted for the learner.Contact us if you are interested in a eLearning training program that is tailored to the needs of your organization or team.